unitn-sml/rsbench-code/README.md

 # RSbench

-This is the official codebase for "RSbench: A Benchmark Suite for Systematically Evaluating Reasoning Shortcuts", NeurIPS 2024.
-This suite provides tools to evaluate and generate datasets focused on Reasoning Shortcuts (RSs) .
+This is the official codebase for ["A Neuro-Symbolic Benchmark Suite for Concept Quality and Reasoning Shortcuts"](https://arxiv.org/abs/2406.10368) paper, [NeurIPS 2024](https://neurips.cc/Conferences/2024/).
+This suite provides tools to evaluate and generate datasets focused on [Reasoning Shortcuts (RSs)](https://arxiv.org/abs/2305.19951) .

 ## Content Overview